SwissTPH/r-openMalariaUtilities/README.md

 devtools::install_github("SwissTPH/r-openMalariaUtilities", ref = "TAG")
 ```

-Replace `TAG` with the tag you want to use, e.g. "22.08.0".
+Replace `TAG` with the tag you want to use, e.g. "22.10".

-If you want to use the latest development version on `master`, please use
+If you want to use the latest development version from `master`, please use

 ``` R
 devtools::install_github("SwissTPH/r-openMalariaUtilities")